securitypedant/securitypedant.com/content/blog/new-beginnings/index.md

 So i've made a few useful projects and gone over a few bumps.
 I thought I should be documenting some of these such that I can a) remember them myself as I work along and b) share them so others can avoid their own bumpy roads.

 This is the first step.
-I just built out a Docker image designed to run in any containerized enviornment and allow you to use a CLoudflare tunnel to get to a shell and poke around the containerized network.
-I'll write that all up soon enough.
+I just built out a Docker image designed to run in any containerized enviornment and allow you to use a Cloudflare tunnel to get to a shell and poke around the containerized network.
+I'll write that all up soon enough...

+Just need to get back from Italy!